Using SewArt to convert a JPG to an embroidery file

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-It’s a common request for the newbie embroiderer: how to convert a JPG image into an embroidery file such as a PES, DST, SEW, etc… When I first got my embroidery machine, I figured it was as simple as changing the extension on the file name to make it “stitchable.”
+It’s a common request for the newbie embroiderer: how to convert a JPG into an embroidery file such as a PES, DST, SEW, etc… When I first got my embroidery machine, I figured it was as simple as changing the extension on the file name to make it “stitchable,” or you could click a button to turn a JPG into a PES.
 But, I learned pretty quickly, that’s not exactly how it works.
 Fortunately though, it’s pretty easy to use an inexpensive program called SewArt to convert a JPG to an embroidery file.

 The problem with auto digitizing

 I first heard about SewArt from a video where a guy claimed you could instantly convert a JPG to an embroidery design in SewArt.
 In a three minute video, he demonstrated you how to auto-digitize a (very, very simple) logo.
 While he made it look super easy, he neglected to discuss setting stitch angles, density, pull compensation, adding an outline… anything above and beyond what the computer did by default.
 Back then, even with my limited experience digitizing with my Bernina software, I knew these settings were important.

 Shortly thereafter, I started hearing through my machine embroidery and digitizing forums that you never want to use the auto digitizing feature in your digitizing software.
 Because, (just as I had suspected), there are simply too many variables you need to consider and understand when digitizing.
 You will never get great results if you let the computer do the digitizing for you.

 In fact, Larry Pike of You Can Digitize, explained it quite well in a previous post.)
 He said, “computers are smart – but not that smart!”

 So, for many years, since I had always associated auto digitizing with SewArt I assumed that’s all it did.